 -

-Sometimes it is very obvious that a patient has a high risk, and it may not be as apparent at other times.
-Therefore it is often helpful to use a standardized tool to aid us in our decisions.
-The first and probably most known scoring tool was developed by Norton in 1962.
+Sometimes it is very obvious that a patient is at high risk, and at other times it may not be as apparent.
+Therefore, it is often helpful to use a standardized tool to aid our decision-making.
+The first and probably most well-known scoring tool was developed by Norton in 1962.
 It was initially designed for identifying patients at risk in older people's homes.

 Since then, many different scoring tools and scales have been developed.
-Some of the more known tools are the Grosnells scale (1973) and Waterlow (1985), mainly used in the UK.
+Some of the more well-known tools include the Grosnells scale (1973) and Waterlow (1985).
+In recent years, the Purpose-T tool has been introduced in the NHS in the UK.
 Another popular scoring tool is the Braden scale (1987), used primarily in the USA.
 The multitude of scoring tools available tells you one thing: none of these tools fulfill all needs or are perfect - the best scoring tool has not yet been designed!

-Most of the tools have in common that they look at some of the risk factors and have a point system for each risk factor.
+Most of the tools have in common that they examine some risk factors and assign a point value to each.
 Remember - a risk assessment tool cannot cover all bases - you will always have to rely on your evaluation of the patient as well.

 WoundsAfrica`s simple pressure injury risk evaluation tool:

 We do not think we can claim fame for the simplest of all tools - three simple questions about the patient.
 Suppose you can answer yes to one or more of the questions.
-In that case, the patient either has a high risk of developing pressure injury or already has a pressure injury upon examination.
+In that case, the patient is at high risk of developing a pressure injury or already has one upon examination.
 You may think that this tool is over-simplified.
 In reality, it is not.
-If every health care worker screened patients using this very simple screening tool, we would have come a long way in preventing pressure injuries globally.
+If every health care worker screened patients with this very simple screening tool, we would have made significant progress in preventing pressure injuries globally.

-Table 1 In most situations, this very simple screening tool is sufficient to identify the patients where we have to be very vigilant and where we have to make sure that all risk areas are adequately offloaded and inspected regularly.
+Table 1: In most situations, this very simple screening tool is sufficient to identify patients where we need to be very vigilant and ensure that all risk areas are adequately offloaded and inspected regularly.
 Critics of such a simplified risk assessment tool say that it does not consider nutrition, skin condition, and age specifically, but all these factors are combined into the third question.

 The advantage of the very simple risk assessment tool above is that it is super simple to remember - possibly increasing the chance that it is actually used.
 If your workplace has not previously used a risk assessment tool, we advise you to start with the simple tool.
-If your colleagues do not use the tool, you can be sure that introducing a more complicated tool like Norton or Braden scale will waste your time.
-A disadvantage of using a very simple tool is that it will not let you differentiate whether the patient is at medium or high risk of developing pressure injuries.
+If your colleagues do not use the tool, you can be sure that introducing a more complex tool, such as the Norton or Braden scale, will waste your time.
+A disadvantage of using a very simple tool is that it does not allow you to differentiate between the patient's risk of developing pressure injuries as medium or high.
 But does this really matter?
 Do we treat medium-risk patients very differently from high-risk patients?
 We think not.

-In departments where pressure injury prevention is a well-implemented routine, we advise you to use a more detailed risk assessment tool.
-WoundsAfrica prefers the Norton scale, but others will argue favorably for the Braden scale or another tool.
-Look at them and choose the one that best fits your department's needs.
-Remember- the more complicated your tool is, the less likely it will be used.
-If you are planning on doing research on pressure-related injuries, it is essential that you choose the tool best suited for your study.
-Look at other similar studies to see which risk assessment tools they used.
+In departments where pressure injury prevention is well-implemented, we advise you to use a more detailed risk assessment tool.
+WoundsAfrica prefers the Norton scale, but others may favor the Braden scale or another tool.
+In the past years, the Purpose - T tool has been introduced in the NHS in the UK and is widely accepted there.
+Take a look at them and choose the one that best fits your department's needs.
+Remember: the more complicated your tool is, the less likely it is to be used.
+If you plan to conduct research on pressure-related injuries, it is essential that you choose the tool best suited for your study.
+Review similar studies to identify which risk assessment tools they used.
 It will be a shame if your research is being criticized because you used a risk assessment tool that did not correlate with what you wanted to find out.
-For example - if you were to do a study on the risks of moisture-associated skin damage for developing pressure ulcers, the Braden score would be more suitable as it has a more detailed category concerning moisture.
+For example, if you were to study the risks of moisture-associated skin damage in the development of pressure ulcers, the Braden score would be more suitable, as it includes a more detailed category on moisture.

 Table 2 A modified ( simplified) version of the Norton scale.
 For further information and sources, where to download a printable.
 If you click on the table above, you will get to a printable version of this risk assessment tool.